AlchlcDvl/RoleIconRecolors/README.md

 - Step 3: Start the game again and select your icon pack in the `Selected Icon Pack` drop down setting.
 Close the game.
 - Step 4: Go back to your file explorer and enter the folder for your icon pack.
 - Step 5: Read the [folders](#folders) section and create the folder you need for your icons.
+- Step 6: Create your icon using a 256x256 image canvas (you can also do so by making it edit a vanilla icon and just delete the vanilla icon later if needed).
-- Step 6: Place your image in the required folder and rename it as per the [image rules](#image-rules).
+- Step 7: Place your image in the required folder and rename it as per the [image rules](#image-rules).
-- Step 7: Open the game.
+- Step 8: Open the game.
-- Step 8: Your icon pack should load on game start up, changing the value of `Selected Icon Pack` will make it load the new pack's icons.
+- Step 9: Your icon pack should load on game start up, changing the value of `Selected Icon Pack` will make it load the new pack's icons.
 Beware, when changing icons, there will be a lag spike as it loads everything.
 Note: Mentions will not load unless you restart the game.

 -----------------------